Disney bomb: Description

 The CP/RA Disney bombs were 16 ft 6 in long and weighed 4500 lb.
 The diameter of the body of the bomb was 11 in, while the diameter at the tail was 17 in.
 They were composed of three sections.

-The forward section was the warhead—an explosive charge of 500 lb of shellite, contained within an armour-piercing casing of thick steel and fitted with two British No.58 MK I tail pistol fuzes at the base (i.e. furthest from the nose).
+The forward section was the warhead—an explosive charge of 500 lb of shellite, contained within an armour-piercing casing of thick steel and fitted with two British No.58 MK I tail pistol fuses at the base (i.e. furthest from the nose).

 The second section was made up of nineteen rocket motors from the 3-inch Rocket Projectile—essentially metal tubes filled with cordite.
 In the third rear section, a tail cone contained the circuit that ignited the rockets.
 This was powered by a small generator with a vane spun by the airstream going past the falling bomb.
 Rocket ignition was controlled either by a time-delay switch, or a barometric switch.

 There were six small fins at the rear of the bomb for stabilisation.
 The bomb was suspended from the aircraft by two weight-bearing lugs.
-Three arming wires also connected the bomb and the aircraft; as the bomb dropped, a brief tug from the wires would arm the warhead fuzes and the rocket-ignition circuit, and unlock the electrical generator, allowing it to spin freely.
+Three arming wires also connected the bomb and the aircraft; as the bomb dropped, a brief tug from the wires would arm the warhead fuses and the rocket-ignition circuit, and unlock the electrical generator, allowing it to spin freely.